 (Note about the Desktop Issue - In the app, MARINet and PLS items are only visible when you can immediately check them out.
-When the item is not available, they should not be visible.
+When the item is not available, it should not be visible.
 However, there is a small issue with the desktop version of Libby we are working to fix.
 All items, whether available or not, are visible.
 You are still not able to open or put these items on hold though.
-Instead, after entering your information, an error message will pop-up saying “Only X Library card holders can place a hold on this title.”)
+Instead, after entering your information, an error message will pop up saying “Only X Library cardholders can place a hold on this title.”)
 We are hoping to get this fixed soon.
 (Last updated: 9/28/22)

 The OverDrive app will stop working by the end of April 2023 and you will be required to switch to the Libby app at that time.

 Welcome to another e-Book database!

 Just download the app from Google Play Store or Apple Store, open and search "Find Your Library" click on Plumas County Library, log in with your library card, and immediately start reading e-books.
 (Please click here for step-by-step instructions and other tips/tricks for using Palace.)
 If you do not have a library card, you can still access some of the collection by clicking on "Palace Bookshelf" as the Library choice instead.